Note

 Short summary

 Specifically, the Fourier transform is applied to the velocity field of the flow, converting it into a frequency domain representation.
-Higher the wavenumber corresponds to higher frequency and higher energy and is a much harder task to solve as we need higher modes to capture the high-frequency behavior of the flow.
-Overall this allows researchers to study the energy spectrum, which provides insights into the behavior of turbulence and the underlying physical processes.
+Higher wavenumbers correspond to higher frequencies and higher energy, and are much harder to solve as we need higher modes to capture the high-frequency behavior of the flow.
+Overall, this allows researchers to study the energy spectrum, which provides insights into the behavior of turbulence and the underlying physical processes.

 Import dependencies